-My first reason that the US should continue providing foreign aid is because it doesn’t take up even one percent out of the overall national budget every year yet saves millions of lives.
+My first reason that the US should continue providing foreign aid is because it doesn’t take up even one percent out of the overall national budget every year, yet saves millions of lives.
 In our daily lives, we don’t really have to worry much about poverty in our country currently, as most of us have jobs, the employment rate is pretty steady, and we can live our lives peacefully.
 But on the other hand, there do exist countries such as in middle eastern region, and Africa, who suffer greatly from drought, food shortage, or violet wars waging on and on without end nearly every day.
 You might think that this situation is very bad, but there is a solution to this, and that solution would be foreign aid.
 And it's not like the US is giving up an enormous amount of money just to help these countries in need.
 In fact, the amount of money our country gives up for foreign aid is only 50.1 billion dollars a year!
 Now, if that might seem a lot to you, you must realize that the national budget for the US each year is nearly 4 trillion dollars, so in all, that means the US only gives up only 0.6% of its national budget each year for foreign aid.
 Just think about it- millions of people can be saved if we give up just 0.6% of our money help them.
-Some people think that the US should spend its money wisely and help its own people first, as 12.3% of its entire population is in poverty, or 40 million people out of 326 million in the US are in poverty currently.
+Some people think that the US should spend its money wisely and help its own people first, as 12.3% of its entire population is in poverty, or 40 million people out of 326 million in the US are currently in poverty.
 Even though the US does have such a high number of people in poverty, there are over 5 million homeless shelters and hundreds of organizations dedicated to helping the poor scattered across our country to help with our country's lower, less fortunate class, and I am pretty sure that each shelter can hold more than eight people, covering all homeless people in our country.